 Internal users use a mix of management and financial accounting information.
 Some internal users of accounting information and their needs are briefly discussed below:

-Management uses accounting information for evaluating and analyzing organization’s financial performance and position, to take important decisions and appropriate actions to improve the business performance in terms of profitability, financial position and cash flows.
-One of the major roles of management is to set rules and procedures to achieve organizational goals.
+Management uses accounting information for evaluating and analyzing organization’s financial performance and financial position, for taking important decisions and appropriate actions to improve business performance in terms of profitability, financial position and cash flows.
+As many popular management accounting books make clear, one of the major roles of management is to set rules and procedures to achieve organizational goals.
 For this purpose, management uses information generated by financial as well as managerial accounting system of the organization.

 In small businesses (like sole proprietorship and partnership) owners themselves perform the function of management.